Social Saints

 Scammers pretending to be Facebook are nothing new, but we’re seeing an increase lately in emails to our clients masquerading as Facebook or Meta.
 It’s important to be aware of these phishing emails, and know how to tell if an email is from Facebook or a scammer.

-While there are many variations, the most common we’ve seen recently is from the email address ‘messaging-service@post.xero.com’.
-This is actually the legitimate email address that’s used if invoices are sent via Xero, but in this case, from the sender ‘Facebook’ or ‘Facebook Service’, with the subject ‘Meta Policy Infringement’.
+While there are many variations, one of the most common (and enduring) we’ve seen is from the email address ‘messaging-service@post.xero.com’.
+This is actually the legitimate email address that’s used if invoices are sent via Xero, but in this case, displays as being from the sender ‘Facebook’ or ‘Facebook Service’, with the subject ‘Meta Policy Infringement’.

 Here’s an example: